- Screen offers extra protection and verification

 - Choose the Model-T option & follow the on-screen prompts.

 Once the device firmware has been updated the Model-T will reboot and ask you if you are setting up a new device or if you want to recover a pre-existing wallet.
-While the Model-T accepts all BIP39 seeds and can restore an older wallet, the manufacturer strongly recommends creating a new seed for added security.
-If you choose to generate a new wallet, the device will process your request and you will be brought into the revamped user interface.
+If you choose to generate a new wallet, the device will process your request.

 Remember, your device is only as secure as your recovery seed.
 If this falls into the wrong hands they can import your wallet and sweep your funds.

-Now that you have completed the recovery seed process, you are free to name your device and configure the 4 to 9 digit access PIN.
-You will be prompted to enter the PIN twice before completion.
+Next, you’ll configure a 4 to 9 digit access PIN.
 This PIN is your security mechanism should the physical device be stolen, so be sure to set it to something unique and ideally with more than the minimum 4 digits.

 TREZOR T Backup Seed